-112 See 12 U.S.C. § 1821(e)(8); OTC Derivatives, at 1072-73.
-In addition, like the Bankruptcy Code, FIRREA prevents "cherry-picking" by requiring that if the FDIC elects to transfer a QFC, it must either transfer all QFCs between the failed depository institution and its counterparty to a single depositary institution, or none of such QFCs.
-12 U.S.C. § 1821(e)(9); OTC Derivatives, at 1073-74.
-See also RTC v.
-Cheshire Management Co., 18 F.3d at 336 (explaining "all or nothing" rationale for transfers of QFCs to prevent dispersion of QFCs among several banks and to preserve the ability of the holder of the QFC to set off its liabilities to the failed bank against its assets).
-The enforceability of netting provisions between financial institutions was further confirmed under the Federal Depositors Insurance Corporation Improvement Act of 1991, codified at 12 U.S.C. § 1811.
-See OTC Derivatives, at 1074-75.
+^{114.} See 12 U.S.C. § 1821(e)(8) (2008); OTC Derivatives, supra note 107, at 1072-73.
+In addition, like the Bankruptcy Code, FIRREA prevents "cherrypicking" by requiring that if the FDIC elects to transfer a QFC, it must either transfer all QFCs between the failed depository institution and its counterparty to a single depositary institution, or none of such QFCs. § 1821(e)(9); OTC Derivatives, supra note 107, at 1073-74.
+See also Cheshire Mgmt.
+Co., 18 F.3d at 336 (explaining "all or nothing" rationale for transfers of QFCs to prevent dispersion of QFCs among several banks and to preserve the ability of the holder of the QFC to set off its liabilities to the failed bank against its assets).
+The enforceability of netting provisions between financial institutions was further confirmed under the Federal Depositors Insurance Corporation Improvement Act of 1991, codified at 12 U.S.C. § 1811 (2006).
+See OTC Derivatives, supra note 107, at 1074-75 & n.352.

-113 12 U.S.C. § 1821(e)(3)(C)(i); RTC v.
-Cheshire Management Co., 18 F.3d at 336.
+^{115. § 1821(}e)(3)(C)(i); Cheshire Mgmt.
+Co., 18 F.3d at 336.

-^{114 11} U.S.C. § 562.
+^{116.
+11} U.S.C. § 562 (2006).

-115 See, e.g., Complaint in VCG Special Opportunities Master Fund Limited v.
+^{117.} See, e.g., Complaint in VCG Special Opportunities Master Fund Limited v.
 Citibank, N.A., No. 08 CV 01563 (S.D.N.Y.
 Feb.
 14, 2008); see also Drexel Burnham Lambert Prod. v.
 Midland Bank PLC, 1992 U.S. Dist.
 LEXIS 21223 (S.D.N.Y.
 Nov.
 10, 1992).
-The Drexel court upheld the enforceability of a so-called "walkaway" clause, i.e., one that purports to extinguish a payment obligation of a party that would otherwise exist, solely because of such party's status as a nondefaulting party in connection with the bankruptcy of the other party.
-FIRREA specifically renders unenforceable a "walkaway" clause in a QFC of an insured depository institution in default.
-12 U.S.C. § 1821(e)(8)(G).
+The Drexel court upheld the enforceability of a soample, if a counterparty elects to exercise its right to liquidate collateral after electing to terminate an agreement, and the FDIC were to repudiate at a later date, which is its right,118 the damages under the statute would be calculated as of that later date.
+That produces an awkward result for swap market participants because no finality would exist, thus exposing them to market risks on the trade until the repudiation date.
+The FDIC would be limited, in theory, by the statutory requirement that it repudiate within a reasonable time after its appointment, but courts give the FDIC considerable latitude in defining what constitutes a reasonable period and rarely overturn attempts to disaffirm or repudiate as untimely.119 Liquidations of esoteric, difficult-to-value collateral, such as CDOs, in an illiquid market, also raise issues concerning the reasonableness of the methods used to liquidate as well as the prices obtained.120 called "walkaway" clause, i.e., one that purports to extinguish a payment obligation of a party that would otherwise exist, solely because of such party's status as a nondefaulting party in connection with the bankruptcy of the other party.
+FIRREA specifically renders unenforceable a "walkaway" clause in a QFC of an insured depository institution in default. § 1821(e)(8)(G).